Impact (TV programme): Presentation

 The programme was originally broadcast from studio N8 in the News Centre at BBC Television Centre, along with other output from BBC World News.
 When major news events occur the programme may be presented on location, for example, Mishal Husain presented from Pakistan in the aftermath of Osama Bin Laden's death.
 From 14 January 2013 the programme moved to Broadcasting House studio B.

 Presenters

-When Yalda Hakim presents, the title sequence ends by stating 'Impact with Yalda Hakim'.
-However, when she does not, as she is often on assignment, the titles only show 'Impact', regardless of the alternate presenter.
-This only happens if she isn't reporting from a location on a topic covered in the show.
+When Yalda Hakim presented, the title sequence ended by stating 'Impact with Yalda Hakim'.
+However, when she did not, as she was often on assignment, the titles only showed 'Impact', regardless of the alternate presenter.
+This only happened if she wasn't reporting from a location on a topic covered in the show.

 It was announced that Husain would leave the show in autumn 2013 to join Today, she presented her last programme on 7 October 2013.
-She is to maintain the role of 'relief presenter'.
+She was to maintain the role of 'relief presenter'.
 In April 2014, Yalda Hakim was announced as Husain's permanent replacement.